Near Homestead in Miami-Dade County, Florida — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 2 miles of this location, measured as the crow flies Lindeman-Johnson House (approx. 0.9 miles away); Dr. James Archer Smith House (approx. 0.9 miles away); First United Methodist Church (approx. 1.1 miles away); First Baptist Church (approx. 1.4 miles away); Historic Town Hall (approx. 1½ miles away); Walton House (approx. 1½ miles away); The Seminole Theater (approx. 1½ miles away); The Hotel Redland (approx. 1½ miles away).
 Touch for a list and map of all markers in Homestead.

 Regarding Palm Lodge.
 Cora Mae Taylor wrote "A Visit to Palm Lodge Tropical Grove" in 1936 as part of the Federal Writers' Project of the WPA (Work Projects Administration) for the State of Florida.

 Categories. • Agriculture • Horticulture & Forestry • Settlements & Settlers •

 More.
 Search the internet for Palm Lodge.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 6, 2019.
 This page originally submitted on August 23, 2014, by Marsha A. Matson of Palmetto Bay, Florida.
-This page has been viewed 347 times since then and 19 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on August 23, 2014, by Marsha A. Matson of Palmetto Bay, Florida. • Bernard Fisher was the editor who published this page.
+This page has been viewed 385 times since then and 5 times this year.
+Last updated on November 5, 2019, by Tim Fillmon of Webster, Florida.
+Photos: 1, 2, 3, 4, 5, 6. submitted on August 23, 2014, by Marsha A. Matson of Palmetto Bay, Florida.
+7. submitted on November 5, 2019, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.